guojin-yan/OpenVINO-CSharp-API/CONTRIBUTING.md

-# 🏅Contributing to OpenVINOSharp
+# 🏅Contributing to OpenVINO™ C# API

 &emsp;   Welcome everyone to give us valuable feedback🥰!
-We look forward to everyone contributing to OpenVINOSharp by:
+We look forward to everyone contributing to OpenVINO™ C# API by:

 - **⁉Report debug / issues**

-  If you encounter incorrect behavior in OpenVINOSharp or its components, you can create a new issue in the [GitHub Issue Tracker](https://github.com/guojin-yan/OpenVINOSharp/issues).
+  If you encounter incorrect behavior in OpenVINO™ C# API or its components, you can create a new issue in the [GitHub Issue Tracker](https://github.com/guojin-yan/OpenVINOSharp/issues).

 - **🔖Propose new products and features**

-  If you have any suggestions or want to share your thoughts on OpenVINOSharp, you can open a new GitHub [Discussions](https://github.com/guojin-yan/OpenVINOSharp/discussions/landing) .
+  If you have any suggestions or want to share your thoughts on OpenVINO™ C# API, you can open a new GitHub [Discussions](https://github.com/guojin-yan/OpenVINOSharp/discussions/landing) .
 If your idea is clearly defined, you can also create a feature request question.
 In both cases, please provide detailed explanations, including use cases, advantages, and potential challenges.

 - 🎯**Fix debug or develop new features**